 All eligible students WITHOUT an existing health insurance policy:

 Yes.
-You can purchase health insurance from an outside agency, however, the health insurance plan you purchase must be comparable to what Meredith offers.
+You can purchase health insurance from an outside agency, however, the health insurance plan you purchase must be active and creditable.

 Yes.
 All eligible students need to complete the on-line waiver to verify their insurance information yearly.